2019–20 Illinois Fighting Illini women's basketball team

 The 2019–20 Illinois Fighting Illini women's basketball team represented the University of Illinois during the 2019–20 NCAA Division I women's basketball season.
-The Fighting Illini, led by third-year head coach Nancy Fahey, played their home games at State Farm Center as members of the Big Ten Conference.
-They finished the season 11–19, 2–16 in Big Ten play to finish in thirteenth place.
-They lost in the first round of the Big Ten women's tournament to Wisconsin.
+The Fighting Illini, led by third-year head coach Nancy Fahey, played their home games at State Farm Center in Champaign, Illinois as members of the Big Ten Conference.
+They finished the season 11–19, 2–16 in Big Ten play, to finish in thirteenth place.
+They lost in the first round of the Big Ten tournament to Wisconsin.

 Previous season

-The Illini finished the season 10–20, 2–16 in Big Ten play to finish in last place.
-They lost in the first round of the Big Ten women's tournament to Purdue.
+The Fighting Illini finished the 2018–19 season 10–20, 2–16 in Big Ten play, to finish in last place.
+They lost in the first round of the Big Ten tournament to Purdue.